daweed311/scrum-poker/README.md

 1. **Connect to Netlify:**
    - Go to [Netlify](https://netlify.com) and sign in
    - Click "New site from Git"
-   - Connect your GitHub repository
+   - Choose GitHub and select your repository

 2. **Configure the build settings:**
    - **Base directory:** `frontend`